dbader13/academic-kickstart/content/home/bio.md

 Professor and Chair of the School of Computational Science and Engineering, College of Computing, at Georgia Institute of Technology.

-Dr. Bader is a Fellow of the IEEE, AAAS, and SIAM, and a recipient of the IEEE Computer Society Sidney Fernbach Award.
+Dr. Bader is a Fellow of the IEEE, ACM, AAAS, and SIAM, and a recipient of the IEEE Computer Society Sidney Fernbach Award.
 He advises the White House, most recently on the National Strategic Computing Initiative (NSCI) and Future Advanced Computing Ecosystem (FACE).
 Bader is a